Level 04 · Manager Learning

 Celebrate small wins.
 Acknowledge the stretch.
 Clarify end-dates.
 Shield them from noise that doesn't drive value.

 Document trade-offs.
-Frame any new asks as “tier two” work.
+Frame any new asks as 'tier two' work.
 Propose phased delivery or a next-phase discussion.

 Be known for reliability, team growth, and client impact.
 Share team wins with context.
 Own outcomes, not just tasks.